Reviews You Can Rely On

 Pole Design Foldable

-These poles don't offer any adjustability, so you must be mindful when selecting your size, or check out the MSR DynaLock Ascent Carbon.
-Other grips on the market are more comfortable.
-We dislike the thin wrist straps on the Distance Z for hikers or trekkers carrying heavy packs.
-But these poles are durable, simple, and affordable for the average day hike, mountain run, or casual backpacking trip.
+These trekking poles lack adjustability, so shoppers must be mindful when selecting a size, or consider the adjustable MSR DynaLock Ascent Carbon instead.
+We've also tested options with more comfortable grips.
+Lastly, we dislike the thin wrist straps for hikers or trekkers carrying heavy packs.
+Still, the Distance Z poles are durable, simple, and affordable for the average day hike, mountain run, or casual backpacking trip.

 Read more: Black Diamond Distance Z review